 The provincial transit agency has been in contact with the City Manager, to discuss any proposals the City of Hamilton may bring forward related to the 37 other properties owned by the provincial transit agency along the former LRT route.
-Metrolinx is going to begin taking down 21 vacant building it owns along King and … Continue reading Metrolinx will begin tearing down 21 unsafe buildings in Hamilton starting this November
+Metrolinx is going to begin taking down 21 vacant building it owns along King and … Continue reading Metrolinx will begin tearing down 21 unsafe buildings in Hamilton starting December 3

 Properties on former light rail transit corridor to be demolished.
 Here’s what you need to know about the plans.
 This fall, Metrolinx contractors will be demolishing a number of properties acquired to build the former Hamilton light rail transit (LRT) project, in order to make communities safer.
 This includes demolition of 21 vacant properties, to … Continue reading For safety’s sake – Demolition of vacant properties purchased in Hamilton begin this fall

 Every industry and occupation uses utterances that are unusual or unique.
 The Metrolinx world is no difference.
 But we’d like to explain some of the slang better.
 We know.
 Sometimes we can be a bit confusing.
 The words we use.
 The expressions we come up with.
 We can leave you scratching your heads.
 But we … Continue reading What the heck is a ‘rail frog’ and ‘deadheading’?
 Take our transit jargon quiz

 Getting students engaged in transit today, opens the door to them using – and shaping – public systems as they get older.
 If you want to glimpse the future of public transit in Ontario, first see it through the eyes – and coloured pencils - of children.
 Metrolinx runs countless public meetings and educational sessions … Continue reading What if children designed our Ontario neighbourhoods?